 ## bash <source_freesurfer> export TUTORIAL_DATA=<path_to_your_tutorial_data> export SUBJECTS_DIR=$TUTORIAL_DATA/buckner_data/tutorial_subjs/group_analysis_tutorial_perm cd $SUBJECTS_DIR/glm ## tcsh source $FREESURFER_HOME/SetUpFreeSurfer.csh setenv TUTORIAL_DATA <path_to_your_tutorial_data> setenv SUBJECTS_DIR $TUTORIAL_DATA/buckner_data/tutorial_subjs/group_analysis_tutorial cd $SUBJECTS_DIR/glm

 If you are not using the tutorial data, you should set your SUBJECTS_DIR to the directory in which the recon(s) of the subject(s) you will use for this tutorial are located.

 To perform a cluster-wise correction for multiple comparisons, we will run a permutation simulation.
 The simulation is a way to get a measure of the distribution of the maximum cluster size under the null hypothesis.
 First, you run the analysis to get uncorrected maps.
-Then the permutation simulations is done by iterating over the following steps:
+Then the permutation simulation is done by iterating over the following steps:

 - Permute the design matrix